-What it is: The Sports Sciences and Medicine Committee is a volunteer organization within U.S. Figure Skating comprised of professionals--physicians, exercise physiologists, biomechanists, trainers, physical therapists, chiropractors, video analysts, sports psychologists and other specialties--involved in furthering the sport through the communication of sports science and medicine information and through novel research.
-The SSMC meets annually as a part of the PSA conference (next conference: May 2011 in Dallas, Texas.
+What it is: The Sports Sciences and Medicine Committee is a volunteer organization within U.S. Figure Skating comprised of professionals--physicians, exercise physiologists, biomechanists, athletic trainers, other off-ice conditioning specialists, physical therapists, chiropractors, video analysts, sports psychologists and other specialties--involved in furthering the sport through the communication of sports science and medicine information and through novel research.
+The SSMC meets annually as a part of the PSA conference (next conference: May 2014 in Palm Springs, Calif.).
 Visit www.skatepsa.com/Conference-P.htm for more information).
 SSMC members also contribute regularly to the Sports Sciences and Medicine blog (sportsciences.usfigureskating.org) and may be selected for publication in SKATING and PS magazines.
 Please note: You do not have to meet specific criteria to participate in the SSMC or to participate in the blog.

 How to get involved: Complete the National Network application.
 (You should do this even if you are not a practitioner, as we collect the same information.)
 Complete the application and return it via email to Peter Zapalo.
 You must also be a member in good standing of U.S. Figure Skating.

 What it is: The corps of volunteer physicians and physical therapists who provide on-site medical care varies because of budgetary and liability issues related to insurance (which are different from state to state).
 In general, local event medical staffing falls under the discretion of the local organizing committee (LOC).